Book 1

 Fanout: one-to-many spread of data

 • Fanout on Write: also called push model.
-Send post to friend’s feed caches as soon as its posted.
-Faster but what if a user isn’t that active? we’ll be wasting resources. (pre-compute feed)
+Send post to friends' feed caches as soon as its posted.
+Faster but what if that user’s friend isn’t much active? we’ll be wasting resources. (pre-compute feed)

 Choose a hybrid model.
-Celebrity posts are delivered via pull model, for normal accounts implement push model (since posts and followers will be far lesser).
+Celebrity posts are delivered via pull model, for normal accounts implement push model (since posts and followers are far less).

 Post Service